wp-plugins/sb-child-list/readme.txt

  4.2:   Minor update.
 Fixed a bug whereby an empty list would show (including triggering the widget not to hide) even if there are no child posts.

  4.3:   Major update.
 Fixed a default argument issue for anyone not declaring their own orders within the shortcodes.
 Would cause the query to fail and list to likely to be empty.

+ 4.4:   Minor Update.
+Replaced mysql_real_escape_string for esc_sql to work around errors in newer versions of PHP